 You can shoot snapshots while movie recording is in progress.
 When the camera is in the Single Shot mode, you can shoot snapshots one-by-one.
 In the CS mode, holding down the shutter button will record up to seven consecutive images at a speed of approximately 10 images per second (fps).
 You can shoot a maximum total of 28 images during a single movie recording operation.

-While a movie is being recorded, press the shutter button.
+- 1. While a movie is being recorded, press the shutter button. - In the CS mode, images continue to be shot as long as you keep the shutter button depressed.